benbjohnson/sql-parser/upcoming/updating-your-go-packages-with-go-package-store.md

 It was then that everything needed for Go Package Store to exist came together.
 I already had a robust way to detect which Go packages had updates.
 I had played with the GitHub API and knew how to use it to fetch a list of commits with their descriptions.
 I only needed a way to present all that information, and a terminal wasn't the most ideal way.
 But I had played with `html/template` package and got the idea to simply use the browser to present the information.

-Go made is very easy to put all the pieces together.
+Go made it very easy to put all the pieces together.
 But more importantly, Go and its simple but effective design choice for remote import paths and `go get` made it feasible for Go Package Store to exist in the first place.

 ### Present

-One recent addition to Go Package Store are clickable links for each commit.
+One recent addition to Go Package Store was clickable links for each commit.

 ![Commit Links](/postimages/updating-your-go-packages-with-go-package-store/go-package-store-commit-links.png)

-Sometimes, when seeing an interesting commit message, I found myself wanting to learn more about it, or look at the actual code change (perhaps to review it, or decide if I want to update at this time).
+Sometimes when seeing an interesting commit message I found myself wanting to learn more about it, or wanting to look at the actual code change (perhaps to review it, or even to decide if I want to update at this time).
 Being able to click and be taken directly to the commit has been very helpful for that.

 This is just another example of how Go Package Store can evolve and become better.
 With that said, there's currently a PR to [add detailed change support](https://github.com/shurcooL/Go-Package-Store/pull/25) for all Go packages hosted on azul3d.org.
 It already supports GitHub and code.google.com repositories.
-But if you run into any issue, or want to help make it better, feel free to contribute!
-That's why it's open source.
+But if you run into any issues or want to help make it better, Go Package Store is open source so feel free to contribute!

 ### Conclusion